As a property owner, have you ever considered making your rental properties pet-friendly?

 Also be clear about the kinds of behaviors that will and will not be tolerated.
 If incessant barking is not permitted, the tenants will be the ones responsible to either come up with a solution, or face eviction.

-4. Pet-Friendly Your Property
+4. Prepare Your Property for Pets

 Get your properties ready for pets!
 If you anticipate having lots of cat-owners inquiring about your property, maybe switch to hardwood floors.
 Dogs can do a number on hardwood though, so have carpeting options for dog-owners.
 Be sure backyards and patios are well-fenced and pet-secure.